-Bentley's Continental GT is renowned for its luxury but the vehicle is also a highly capable performance machine, especially in 12-cylinder guise.
+Bentley's Continental GT is renowned for its luxury, but the vehicle is also a highly capable performance machine, especially in 12-cylinder guise.

-What will come in handy are the car's turbochargers.
+What did come in handy were the car's turbochargers.
 With the start line as high as 9,300 feet and rising to 14,100 feet at the summit, you're looking at air that's around a third of the density as at sea level.
 Turbochargers help alleviate the issue by compressing the air before it's fed to the engine.
 The technology was initially popularized for aircraft flying at high altitudes.

 After Sunday's Pikes Peak run, the overall record, for vehicles of any class, remains unchallenged.
 The time is the 7:57.1 set by Romain Dumas last year in the ID R electric time-attack special.

 Sadly, there was also tradgedy at this year's run.
 Carlin Dunne, a 4-time Pikes Peak winner, was killed while riding a Ducati Streetfighter V4 motorcycle.
 The 36-year-old looked set to write a new 2-wheel record but crashed less than a quarter of a mile from the finish line.